 Field Name Example Value Field Type Description

-application_name sshd keyword This field is generated by the syslog input or parsed from the syslog header in Filebeat messages
+application_name sshd keyword This field is generated by the Syslog input or parsed from the Syslog header in Filebeat messages

-facility security/authorization keyword This field is generated by the syslog input
+facility security/authorization keyword This field is generated by the Syslog input

-process_id 5222 keyword/loweronly This field is generated by the syslog input
+process_id 5222 keyword/loweronly This field is generated by the Syslog input

 source prodlxv01 keyword Hostname or IP of the source system that generated the event